koii-network/docs/koii/faq/faq.md

 For safety you can also have another cold wallet that you don't use with the KOII node, and then you can **transfer all the amount that is not in use to that cold wallet and only use the node wallet as hot wallet for all the tasks running and staking**

-## Q: I have issue with unable to claim rewards or unstake my KOIIs
+## Q: I have issue with unable to claim rewards or unstake my KOII

 The issue is **you doesn’t have enough KOII to pay for the transaction fees** of unstake and claim rewards.
 Please **not to empty your main wallet completely**, just put some KOII so that it can cover for transaction fees like submitting data for task, claiming reward, unstaking, etc.